Randall D. Smith

-Randall Duncan "Randy" Smith (born 1942) is an American hedge fund manager, and the founder and chief of investments of Alden Global Capital.
+Randall Duncan "Randy" Smith (born 1942) is an American hedge fund manager who is the founder and chief of investments of Alden Global Capital.
 Smith is known as a pioneer of vulture capitalism, the purchase and dismantling of distressed firms.

 Early life

 Smith was born in 1942.
 He earned a bachelor's degree from Cornell University in 1965, followed by an MBA from the Wharton School of the University of Pennsylvania in 1967.

 His younger brother Russ Smith founded the Baltimore City Paper and the Washington City Paper, which he sold for $4 million, and in 1989 founded the New York Press.